KaiXinAwA/Go-Work/README.md

 ## Directory Structure

-- `/assets`: CSS, JavaScript, Images, and Fonts
-- `/uploads`: User-uploaded files (resumes, licenses, profile pictures)
-- `/includes`: PHP utility files and templates
-- `/api`: Backend endpoints for AJAX requests
-- `/pages`: Main website pages
-- `/db`: Database schema

-## Usage Flow

-1. **For Job Seekers**:
-   - Register an account as a job seeker
-   - Complete your profile and upload your resume
-   - Search for jobs and apply with one click
-   - Track your application statuses

-2. **For Employers**:
-   - Register an account as an employer
-   - Submit your company license for approval
-   - Once approved, post job listings
-   - Review and manage applications

-3. **For GoWork Company Workers**:
-   - Login with your credentials
-   - Review company license submissions
-   - Approve or reject licenses

-## License Approval Process

-1. Employer submits company license (PDF)
-2. GoWork company worker reviews the license
-3. License is either approved or rejected
-4. If approved, employer can start posting jobs
-5. If rejected, employer needs to submit a new license

-## Notes for Future Development

-- Implement advanced search filters
-- Add a messaging system between employers and applicants
-- Implement job recommendations based on user profiles
-- Add analytics dashboard for employers
-- Implement email notifications for application updates
+- `/api`: Backend endpoints for data processing
+- `/assets`: CSS, JavaScript, images, and fonts
+- `/db`: Database schema and setup scripts
+- `/includes`: PHP utility files, templates, and configuration
+- `/pages`: Main website pages organized by user type
+- `/uploads`: User-uploaded files (organized in subdirectories)

+## Usage Guide

+### For Job Seekers
+1. Register/login with your account
+2. Complete your profile and upload your resume
+3. Take the cultural fit quiz to find matching companies
+4. Search for jobs using filters
+5. Apply to positions and track your applications

+### For Employers
+1. Register/login with your company account
+2. Submit your company license for verification
+3. Complete your company profile and culture information
+4. Post job listings with detailed descriptions
+5. Review and manage applications

+### For Admin/Staff
+1. Login with your credentials
+2. Review company licenses and user accounts
+3. Manage platform content and user issues

+## Future Development Roadmap

+- **Messaging System**: Direct communication between employers and candidates
+- **Advanced Analytics**: Detailed insights for employers and job seekers
+- **Mobile Application**: Native mobile apps for iOS and Android
+- **Premium Features**: Subscription-based advanced features
+- **Integration with Job Boards**: Import/export job listings from other platforms

+---

+*This project was developed as a school assignment and demonstrates skills in web development, database management, and application security.*